beam-ucla/beam-website/for-students.md

 ## Links and Videos For Students

 Welcome Melrose and Crescent Heights students!
 This page is for you to look back on all the cool stuff we did throughout the quarter.
-It has videos from the lessons and any additional resources that relate to what we've learned.
+Below is videos from lessons and any additional resources you may need.

+February 5th Crescent Heights Coding Lesson Link --> [Click here!](https://planet.mblock.cc/project/575606)

 ## Balloon Racers
 [![Balloon Racers](http://img.youtube.com/vi/_-Hf93S8EdY/0.jpg)](http://www.youtube.com/watch?v=_-Hf93S8EdY "Balloon Racers")